Cap-go/capacitor-updater/README.md

 ## Auto-update setup

-Create your account in [capgo.app](https://capgo.app) and get your [API key](https://capgo.app/app/apikeys)
+Create your account in [capgo.app](https://capgo.app) and get your [API key](https://web.capgo.app/dashboard/apikeys)
 - Login to CLI `npx @capgo/cli@latest init API_KEY`
 And follow the steps by step to setup your app.

-See more there in the [Auto update documentation](https://capgo.app/docs/plugin/auto-update).
+For detailed instructions on the auto-update setup, refer to the [Auto update documentation](https://capgo.app/docs/plugin/cloud-mode/getting-started/).

 ## Manual setup

-Download update distribution zipfiles from a custom url.
+Download update distribution zipfiles from a custom URL.
 Manually control the entire update process.

 - Edit your `capacitor.config.json` like below, set `autoUpdate` to false.
 ```json